Peakboard/peakboard.github.io/_docs/adding_articles.md

 * The filename should not contain spaces.
 Use either underscores or dashes in place of spaces.
 * The filename will be used in the url (and possibly title), so it should be descriptive of the article (you can just use the title), but written in kebab case.
-* Articles will appear alhpabetically in their categories.
+* Articles will appear in order of their weight (lowest being on top, ascending).
 * The filename should ideally be in the language the article is written in.
 * The extension should be .md if you are using markdown, or .html if you are writing in html.
 It is fine to use html in a markdown file (still use the .md extension)
 * Each file must contain "front matter"